Graduate Programs Office FAQ’s

 Please contact Rocket Solutions Central: Rocket Hall 1200, 419.530.8700, email@example.com

 How do I find contact information for UT faculty and staff?

-Advising is available by appointment only.
-Please call 419.530.2087 to schedule an appointment.
+Admission services, Career Services, and Advising services are available by appointment only.
+Please call 419.530.5680 to schedule an appointment.

 Do I need a student ID card?